-Our driving instructors in Woking have recommended a few of their favourite spots:
+Local driving instructors in Woking have recommended a few of their favourite spots:

 Ashwood Road: Ashwood Road and the neighbouring Heathside Park Road are wide, quiet residential streets perfect for some practice without pressure from other road users.
 Use the flat sections to get to grips with steering and clutch control, or head further up to perfect your hill starts.

 Morrisons roundabouts: If you start off at Morrisons and head towards Vale Farm Road, you’ll encounter a mini-roundabout and then build up to two full-sized roundabouts.
 Our driving instructors in Woking say that this is a great spot to get your head around these tricky road systems.

 One-way system: Near Woking Station, you’ll find a number of one-way streets, including Chertsey Road and Duke Street.
 Head here to get some experience reading and responding to road signs without the comfort of a sat nav.

 The A3: According to our driving instructors in Woking, it’s vital that you get comfortable with dual carriageway driving before taking your driving test.
 The A3 is a great spot to get familiar with slip roads and changing lanes.

 Newark Lane: You’ll need to get some practice judging the appropriate speed to drive at on winding rural roads.
 So, have a go driving along Newark Lane towards Ripley.
 It’s mostly a national speed limit road, but that’s not always the most sensible speed!

 Once you’re starting to get confident during your driving lessons in Woking, your instructor will let you know that it’s time to choose a test centre.
 There are two near Woking, so once you’ve chosen one your instructor will introduce you to the routes that are likely to crop up on your driving test.